goodonone/celebrity-health-fitness-video-subscription/README.md

 <br/>

 ### Form Step 4: Payment Page
 This is where the client inputs their card info so the subscription billing can begin.
 Here we are storing the card information as an example, but in production we will be using the Stripe JS to mount a customizable Credit Card Form directly into this page for seamless and secure payments.
 This page also has validation for each input and will throw errors similar to Step 1 of the form.
+The First Tier being free, the Next button on the Summary page will be a Confirm Button and will bypass the Payment Page altogether and go straight to the Confirmation Page.
 <br/>
 <br/>
 ![Design Payment View for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Sign-Up/PaymentPage.jpg)